Earth One (DC graphic novel series): Reception

-Reviewing Volume Two of Green Lantern: Earth One, GamesRadar+'s Pierce Lydon stated: "It's clear to see why the Earth One line has generally been a success for DC.
-Allowing creators to riff on their favorite properties with a slightly more accessible angle in mind has allowed for talented people to take some interesting stabs at the DC canon".
+Reviewing Volume Two of Green Lantern: Earth One, GamesRadar+'s Pierce Lydon wrote that the Earth One line became a success for DC as it offered writers to take an established characters to a new direction.
 Ray Goldfield of GeekDad said the Volume Three of Wonder Woman: Earth One is "by far the most unique and bizarre of the Earth One books".